Frequently Asked Questions

 What is an insulated pool structure?
 Why would I want one?

 The technology incorporated into our pool building system is done for reasons that need to be explained.
-What most people do not realize is that the ground in which they are putting a pool in, even in the southern part of the United States, is generally about 56 degrees even in mid-summer.
-As you move north into the central parts of the United States, the ground temperature might be 52 to 54 degrees, and as you move farther north into the northern part of the states, the ground temperature becomes, of course, colder.
+What most people don't realize is that the ground in which they are putting a pool in, even in the southern part of the United States, is generally about 56 degrees even in mid-summer.
+As you move north into the central parts of the country, the ground temperature might be 52 to 54 degrees, and as you move farther north into the northern part of the states, the ground temperature becomes, of course, colder.
 In the construction of a swimming pool, the walls and the bottom of a pool are generally in direct contact with the surrounding ground.

 Other pool structures; metal wall, acrylic wall, fiberglass pools, and Gunite concrete pools do not deal with the fact that they are building structures that virtually have no insulation value to the pool water allowing the ground temperature to infiltrate the pool structure thus keeping the water uncomfortably cold within the pool.
+Eight (8") inches of concrete or Gunite has a factor of R-0.68.
+Any metal wall, acrylic wall or fiberglass pool would have a similar R factor, less than 3/4 of 1%.
+Our 4" insulated pool panel system has a factor of R-20.
+If you are using our insulated pool panel system to restore an existing pool, we offer a 1" polystyrene foam insulation panel, which has an R-5 factor or a 2" polystyrene foam insulation panel with a factor of R-10.

 The actual heat loss on the average pool (15’x30’) is 70 percent through the wall and the bottom of the pool, and 30 percent off the surface of the pool.
 The heat loss from the surface of the pool may be acceptable in warmer climates, but there are ways to restrict that heat loss, such as: 1. a floating plastic solar bubble pool cover or (blanket), 2. an automatic cover system, 3. and of course, there are the standard winter covers.